EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_11-Storage-Replica.md

 ### Introduction

-In this exercise, you will create a stretched Hyper-V cluster and configure storage replica.
+In this exercise, you will first create a cluster with SR1 and SR2 as nodes with the NoStorage option.
+Then, you will create fault separate domains for the two nodes, set the preferred site to the first node, set the cluster resilience period to 10 seconds, and all eligible disks to the cluster.
+Finally, you will replicate the Data disk from SR1 to SR2 with the help of the Log disk.

 #### Tasks